Amdo railway station

 Amdo railway station (安多站) is the Qinghai–Tibet Railway station in Amdo County, Nagchu, Tibet, China.

 The station is located 1524 km from Xining Railway Station.

-With an elevation of 4,702 m, Amdo station is believed to be the highest altitude railway station in the world.
+With an elevation of 4,702 m, Amdo station is one of the highest altitude railway station in the world.
 Serving the township of Pana, seat of Amdo County, the station is also one of the highest railway station with a regular passenger service schedule: two passenger services are available at this station each day.

 Station layout

 The station has a crossing loop and several goods sidings adjacent to the passenger station.